tsviz/share-my-recipe/README.md

 - **Authentication**: Passport.js
 - **AI Integration**: Local AI model support (Mistral, VLLM, Ollama)
 - **Containerization**: Docker & Docker Compose

+## 🤖 Powerful AI Search Recommendations

+Our AI-powered search takes recipe discovery to the next level:

+- **Personalized Recommendations**: Get recipe suggestions tailored to your preferences.
+- **Natural Language Understanding**: Search using phrases like "quick vegan dinner" or "gluten-free desserts."
+- **Smart Ingredient Handling**: Include or exclude specific ingredients effortlessly.
+- **Fallback Mechanisms**: Enjoy reliable search results even when AI is unavailable.

+This feature ensures that you always find the perfect recipe for any occasion, making cooking more enjoyable and stress-free.

 ## 🚀 Getting Started